UKHomeOffice/docker-symmetricds/README.md

 PASSWORD: <Password for basic auth>
 SYNC_URL: <URL where this Node can be contacted for synchronization.
 At startup and during each heartbeat, the Node updates its entry in the database with this URL>
 REGISTRATION_URL: <URL where this Node can connect for registration to receive its configuration.
 The registration server is part of SymmetricDS and is enabled as part of the deployment>
 HTTPS: <A flag to allow TLS termination.
-Defaults to TRUE.>
+Defaults to TRUE.
+When set to FALSE will listen on the HTTP port, accepting insecure traffic.>
 HTTPS_CRT: <HTTPS certificate to use if terminating TLS.
 HTTPS_KEY: <Key for provided certificate.>
-HTTPS_CA_BUNDLE: <Certificate authority for HTTPS.>
+HTTPS_CA_BUNDLE: <Certificate authority for HTTPS used to verify other nodes.
+In a two node setup this could be the other nodes public certificate.>
 REPLICATE_TO: <Name of symmetric GROUP_ID to replicate to.>
-REPLICATE_TABLES: <Name of tables (space seperated) and optional columns to replicate (columns are specified with a pipe and the comma separation).
+REPLICATE_TABLES: <Name of tables (space separated) and optional columns to replicate (columns are specified with a pipe and the comma separation).
+See [docker-compose] for more info.>
 ```

 Example Usage